opencube-horizon/autodock-workflow/README.md

 Click on "Trigger DAG" in the Apache Airlfow UI to start the DAG with the default parameters.
 You can customize the DAG parameters to your needs by clicking "Trigger DAG w/ config":
 - `pdbid`: PDBID of the protein you want to use as a receptor.
 Note that in the PDB database, this generally refers to a protein-ligand complex; the workflow automatically keeps the longest chain in the complex.
 - `ligand_db`: the name of the ligand database, without the `.sdf` extension.
-- `ligands_chunk_size`: bath size
+- `ligands_chunk_size`: batch size

-## Result analysis and plotting
+## DAG execution plotting (_experimental_)

 We provide python scripts to create readable Gantt charts, based on the workflow execution.
-Data is directly fetched from Apache Airflow for a specific DAG execution, and is plotted using plotly.
+Note that a Gantt chart can be found for each DAG execution in Apache Airflow UI, however, this chart offers limited interactivity and can be hard to read for complex or long-running DAGs.

+Three scripts are available, each plotting a different Gantt chart:
+- _Resource_ view: each line in the chart represents a slot in a pool (note that multi-slot tasks are not supported)
+- _Task_ view: each line represents a tasks
+- _Multi-execution resource_ view: several DAG runs can be presented on the same Gantt chart, each run has its own color.

+Requirements:
+- `python` (&ge; 3.9)
+- `plotly` library
+- `requests` library

+You first need to set the constants `plot/constants.py`:
+- `BASE_URL`: base URL to access Airflow API
+- `SESSION_COOKIE`: session cookie, can typically be obtained from the Network section of your browser's DevTools when logged in on the Apache Airflow UI
+- `DAG_ID`: the name of the DAG, `autodock`
+- `POOL_ALIAS`: alias names for the various pools, will be shown in the legend

+To execute a script for a specific DAG execution, you need to provide `DAG_RUN_ID`, which is the ID of the name of the particular DAG run instance you want to plot, this can be retrieved in Apache Airflow UI.

+When running the scripts, figures will be written to the `figures/` folder.

+### FAQ